nestjs/terminus/README.md

 ## Usage

-Import the Terminus module with the following options for a **database health check**
+Import the Terminus module with the following options for a healthcheck with a **database** health inidcator.

 ```ts